Skip to main content

 Meet the rewilders: Sussex Kelp Recovery Project

-In Sussex, relentless campaigning by an eclectic group of individuals and organisations, now unified under the Susses Kelp Recovery Project, has brought coastal kelp beds back from the brink — and paved the way for some joined-up thinking on marine rewilding.
+In Sussex, relentless campaigning by an eclectic group of individuals and organisations, now unified under the Sussex Kelp Recovery Project, has brought coastal kelp beds back from the brink — and paved the way for some joined-up thinking on marine rewilding.

 Henri Brocklebank, Director of Conservation, Sussex Wildlife Trust, standing on a beach in Sussex